kingsdigitallab/kings-past/src/routes/accessibility-statement/+page.md

 # { title }

-This is a placeholder for the accessibility statement for the King's Past project.
-Once the site is complete and assessed, this page will be updated with the actual accessibility statement.
+This is the accessibility statement for the King's Past project.

 ## Measures to support accessibility